 When preparing your own STAR stories, there’s no need to write full sentences with detailed transitions.
 You can just write down rough bullet points to create a framework — your delivery should be a little bit different each time.

-This is the “backstory.”
+This is the “backstory” for your failure interview question.
 Provide an overview of the project or situation.
 Keep it concise and give only enough background for context.

 - I would say that my biggest professional failure was in my current role as a project manager at ABC Consulting Corp.